How to Start a Daycare in California (2026)

 Your LLC name must include “LLC,” “L.L.C.,” or “Limited Liability Company” and must be distinguishable from existing entities on file.
 You’ll need a California Registered Agent (called “agent for service of process”) with a physical street address in the state – you can serve as your own agent if you have a California address.

 Franchise tax: California imposes an $800 annual franchise tax on all LLCs, due by the 15th day of the 4th month after your LLC is formed (and annually by April 15 after that).
-However, first-year LLCs are exempt from this tax, giving you a full year before it kicks in.
+There is no first-year exemption — budget for this cost from day one.

 If you want to operate under a different name (e.g., “Sunshine Kids Academy” instead of “Sunshine Kids Academy LLC”), file a Fictitious Business Name Statement with your county clerk.